desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the section does not exist;
+* The section does not exist;
-* the destination section does not exist;
+* The destination section does not exist;
-* the updated section is not valid;
+* The updated section is not valid;
-* the signer has no permission to manage sections inside the specified subspace;
+* The signer has no permission to manage sections inside the specified subspace;
-* the section path is invalid.
+* The section path is invalid.

 ## Msg/DeleteSection
 A section can be deleted using the `MsgDeleteSection`.